 You can also watch a video version of this post below.

-I’ll show you how you can use WooCommerce with the WooCommerce Product Table plugin to create a one-page ordering system that enables your staff to take customer orders.
-They’ll be able to use this system on different types of devices including iPads or Android tablets/phones.
+I’ll show you step-by-step how you can use WooCommerce with the WooCommerce Product Table plugin to create a one-page ordering system that enables your staff to take customer orders.
+They’ll be able to use this system on different types of devices including mobile devices like iPads or Android tablets/phones.

 I’ll start by showing you how to install and set up the WooCommerce Product Table plugin on your existing WordPress website.